-The girls are becoming more independent and don’t want anything that’s considered little kid.
-So out with the wax crayons and colouring books, to be replaced by journals and planners.
+The girls are becoming more independent and don’t want anything that’s considered good for younger children.
+So out with the wax crayons and coloring books, to be replaced by journals and planners.

-Of course there is stash of Easter candy, (a little candy, even their fathers look for their annual chocolate Easter Bunny.
+Of course, there is a stash of Easter goodies.
+I always add some candy, even the girl’s father looks for their annual chocolate Easter Bunny.)
 The dollar store has a decent selection of sugary goodness for Easter.
-My family has a tradition of Mr Crunchy, so I added one from Walmart, the other candy you see in the Easter basket is from Dollar Store.
+My family has an Easter tradition of Mr. Crunchy, so I added one from Walmart.
+All the other candy you see in the Easter basket is from Dollar Store.

-After that shop for anything you can use for journaling, stickers are great, I found several including one with Grandma stickers.
+After that shop for anything you can use for journaling.
+The sticker selection is great, I found several including one with Grandma stickers.

-With the stickers I added some rubber stamps, glues stick and die cuts of feathers and flowers.
-Some other ideas include pretty rulers, double sided tape, a pencil case, washi tape, paper clips and alligator clips.
+With the stickers, I added some rubber stamps, glue sticks, and die cuts of feathers and flowers.
+Some other ideas include pretty rulers, double-sided tape, a pencil case, washi tape, paper clips, and alligator clips.

 Begin by decorating the basket with ribbon.
 Start at the front center of the basket.
-Feed the ribbon one rib, wrap it around to the back, making sure the pattern stays to the outside.
-Weave it through the back to hold the ribbon in place, feed it through the front, then tie a simple ribbon.
+Feed the ribbon one rib, wrap it around the back, and ensure the pattern stays outside.
+Weave it through the back to hold the ribbon in place, feed it through the front, and then tie a simple ribbon.

 If you want more directions I did up a video for you.

-Next place the your medium size articles, filtering them out so each one shows.
-I put all the stickers, glue.
+Next place your medium sized articles, filtering them out so each one show.
+I put in all the stickers, and the glue.

-Finally fill the front with Easter grass so the smaller items with show, and layer the smallest items like Easter eggs in the front.
+Finally fill the front with Easter grass so the smaller items will show, and layer the smallest items like chocolate eggs in the front.